 It looks a bit shaky, doesn’t it?
 And the wind was blowing.
 But then I thought, the structure must weigh hundreds, if not thousands of kilos, so three slim guys won’t make much difference.

-The higher we climbed, the more I realized that someone was in the process of rebuilding a whole Disneyland from wood.
+The higher we climbed, the more I realized that the creative lumberjack was in the process of rebuilding a whole Disneyland from wood.

 I was ready to launch a tirade against deforestation until, finally at the top, I saw that I needn’t have worried.
 There were still plenty of trees around.

 This tower was not the last one to climb, nor the scariest.